benjamin-wilkins/treasure-in-hiding/ch-1.md

 "If you'll stop being so impatient."

 Inside was an empty notebook labled '`EXPEDITION LOG`', a pair of binoculars, a long length of rope and a couple of heavy duty tarpaulins.
 No-none spoke for a moment.
-Elsie, age 6, was the first to break the silence.
+Elsie, aged six, was the first to break the silence.

 "But what do we do with it?" she asked, clearly puzzled.